-Markham Council and its members are subject to Ontario government legislation and the City's own policies.
-These include the Municipal Act, 2001, and other Provincial legislation that include: "Accountability and Transparency" requirements; the Public Sector and MPP Accountability and Transparency Act, 2014; the Municipal Statute Law Act; and Markham's Accountability and Transparency Policy.
+Markham Councillors are subject to Provincial legislation as well as the City's own policies.
+This includes the Municipal Act, 2001, and Municipal Conflict of Interest Act and Markham's Accountability and Transparency Policy.

 Accountability and Transparency

 To assure Markham stakeholders that Council is acting with integrity and transparency, the City has appointed three independent, external bodies to monitor its activities and investigate complaints.